McSpider/XMLValidator/README.md

 All if the OCN modules are supported except for the following:

-- DEstroyables
+- Destroyables
 - Wools
 - KotH
 - Classes
 - Mobs

-I your file contains any of these the comment them out temporarily so true validator does bot show an invalid XML file.
+If your file contains any of these the comment them out temporarily so the validator does not show an invalid XML file.